pascalvanderheiden/multi-container-wordpress-azure/README.md

 - In Tasks, select the Tasks which have the explaination mark "Some settings need attention", and update Azure Subscription to your Service Principal Connection.
 - In Variables, update the variables to match the naming you used in the Build pipeline.
 The WPDBHOST you can leave empty, because it will be updated in the pipeline.
 - In Variables groups, link the "Key Vault Secrets" variable group, by clicking the Link button.
-- The TARGET_YML will need to point to the yaml configuration files in repro.
+- The TARGET_YML will need to point to the yaml configuration files in repo.
 This will determine how the App Service is configured.
-There are 4 files:
+In the DevOps project the TARGET_YML is default set to "docker-compose-mc-wordpress-storage.yml", which is the most complete config.
+For inspiration and learning I've included 4 configs:
     + compose-wordpress.yml (sample multi-container setup with redis, using local (not persistent) storage)
     + docker-compose-wordpress.yml (sample multi-container setup with MySQL, using local (not persistent) storage)
     + docker-compose-mc-wordpress-storage.yml (multi-container setup with redis, using Azure Storage for wp-content folder)